dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

         StructField("totalCost", DoubleType, true)
       )
     )
      val initial = inputStream.selectExpr("CAST(value AS STRING)").toDF("value")
     initial.printSchema()

 ```

-In this case we selected the value, as we are not interested in the other values provided by the kafka stream.
+In this case we selected the value, as we are not interested in the other fields provided by the kafka stream.
 This is the output of the schema:

 ```
 |  |-- value: string (nullable = true)
 ```

-As you noticed this is not exactly what we want.
-We want to convert this String, to its JSON representation.
-Let's do it:
+As you noticed, this is not exactly what we want.
+We wanted to convert this String, into its JSON representation.
+Let's do that now:

 ```
-val aggregation = initial.select(from_json($"value", schema)
+val aggregation = initial.select(from_JSON($"value", schema)
 aggregation.printSchema()
 ```

 With the previous expression the input stream is being deserialized to its JSON value.
-This is how the schema looks like:
+This is what the schema looks like:

 ```
 | root
-|  |-- jsontostructs(value): struct (nullable = true)
+|  |-- JSONtostructs(value): struct (nullable = true)
 |  |    |-- transactionTimestamp: timestamp (nullable = true)
 |  |    |-- shopId: integer (nullable = true)
 |  |    |-- productId: integer (nullable = true)